 For the last five years, Banner has held the competition annually, inviting residents and fellows to come up with inventive, cost-effective and research-backed projects that will improve health care.

-For the 2017-2018 year, Banner - University Medical Center Phoenix medical staff donated prizes of $2,500 each to the three semi-finalists from the High Value Care Contest, who then had half a year to implement their project.
+For the 2017-2018 year, Banner - UMC Phoenix medical staff donated prizes of $2,500 each to the three semi-finalists from the High Value Care Contest, who then had half a year to implement their project.
 A fourth “wild card” semi-finalist was also selected for the final $2,500 prize.

 The members in the picture of High Value Idea (HVI) winners, co-chairs and wild card winners are: